Youpeoples/Ultimate-Full-Loot-Pvp/.github/README.md

 * **Simple config file** – all behaviour lives in one `CFG` table at the top of the script.

-* **Per‐zone overrides** – Want more control?
-Maintain a single default configuration while customizing behavior (despawn timers, quality filters, gold cuts, etc.) on a per-zone basis for truly granular control over PvP loot.
+* **Per‐zone overrides** – Maintain a single default configuration while customizing behavior (despawn timers, quality filters, gold cuts, etc.) on a per-zone basis.

+* **Per-area overrides** – Want even more control?
+Keep a single default setup, tweak per-zone overrides, then go deeper by configuring each individual area inside a zone.
+Letting every sub-region behave exactly the way you want.

 * **Full DEBUG mode** – verbose console output for every step.